StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 ### Cross-validation strategy

-After reading a lot of discussions on Kaggle on this and another competitions I realized that the creation of proper cross-validation strategy is one of the most important things in every competition.
+After reading a lot of discussions on Kaggle on this and another competitions, I realized that the creation of proper cross-validation strategy is one of the most important things in every competition.
 This directly influences your score because you are optimizing the function that you setup in this part.
 If your validation loss is not correlated to the private leaderboard then you may experience a [big shake-up](https://www.kaggle.com/c/siim-isic-melanoma-classification/leaderboard) on the final results.
 [Here](https://machinelearningmastery.com/k-fold-cross-validation/) is a really nice blog post that describes what is k-fold-cross validation.

 In this competition's dataset we said that every sample i.e row contains a single _'sig_id'_ value which uniquely identifies that sample.
 Each sample consists of gene expression and cell viability of a single person.
 The experiments were setup in a way that for every person there are 6 different samples where each sample has different drug dose and different time recording of the biological activity.
 There are 2 possible drug doses and 3 different timestamps (24, 48 and 72 hours).
-So this makes our data not [I.I.D](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) which easily can lead us into an invalid evaluation of our models.
+So, this makes our data not [I.I.D](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) which easily can lead us into an invalid evaluation of our models.

 Every given drug to a person activates the same set of MoAs.
 Additionally, in the competition data there is a _csv_ file that describes which drug was used on every sample in the training data.
 We use this data to improve our setup of the 5-fold-cross validation strategy.

 I took the code for creating the cross validation strategy from this [discussion](https://www.kaggle.com/c/lish-moa/discussion/195195).
 It is using Drug and MultiLabel stratification strategy and the reasons are the following:

-* _Drug stratification_ - The distribution of sampled drugs is not the same so some drugs appear a lot more frequently than other drugs.
+* _Drug stratification_ - The distribution of sampled drugs is not the same, so some drugs appear a lot more frequently than other drugs.
 Those drugs that appear very frequently are also expected to be frequent in the test dataset so they are not assigned to their own fold while drugs that are rare belong to the same fold.
 This means that we will evaluate the performance of the model on seen and unseen drugs which will be also the case when the model will be ran on the private dataset.
-* _MultiLabel stratification_ - As we said earlier this is multi-label classification problem where some MoAs are a lot more activated than others.
+* _MultiLabel stratification_ - As we said earlier, this is multi-label classification problem where some MoAs are a lot more activated than others.
 For example the MoA _nfkb_inhibitor_ is activated 832 times while the MoA _erbb2_inhibitor_ is activated only once in the training data.
 While creating the fold data, we need to try to achieve equal activation distribution of each MoA class in every fold.
-If we are using 5 folds there should be roughly _832/5_ samples where _nfkb_inhibitor_ is active in every fold.
+If we are using 5 folds, there should be roughly _832/5_ samples where _nfkb_inhibitor_ is active in every fold.
 This is achievable by using the MultilabelStratifiedKFold class from the [iterative-stratification project]((https://github.com/trent-b/iterative-stratification)).

 With setting up the cross-validation strategy this way, we are hoping that we are mimicking the private test set as best as possible.